AnaZonia/moon_notes/000 Ana Did Science Today.md

 - [ ] https://phys.org/news/2024-08-nitrogen-deposition-biodiversity-larger-scale.html]]
 - [ ] Jakovac policy brief

+## Nov 17 : Dec - Panama

+list the predictors but only address two of them titles as take home message
+### With Katie
+- [ ] get updated on PANGEA
+- [ ] plan Smithsonian museum visit
+- [ ] finish poster

 ## Nov 01 : 17 - Pre-travel prep
 - [x] make poster ✅ 2024-11-15
 - [x] prepare data and text for Panama ✅ 2024-11-15
 - [x] contact Carmen ✅ 2024-11-08
-With Katie:
-- get updated on PANGEA
-- plan Smithsonian museum visit

 ### Committee Meeting

-Mutual information

-Late fusion

-does fire affect lag
-compare differences in intercepts with differnt age data TreeDivNet list the predictors but only address two of them titles as take home message bulk density and N

-### Articles comparing GEDI and ESA CCI
+Main outcome was contact with [[Potvin, Catherine]] and the participatory mapping data.
+This seems to offer information on land use history through observation.

 # Oct 21 : 28 - Weekly Tasks
 - [x] Write methods ✅ 2024-11-08
 - [x] make presentation for committee meeting ✅ 2024-11-05
 - [x] write committee meeting report ✅ 2024-11-07
 - [x] register for AGU with Fiona ✅ 2024-11-05

-The increase in predictive power with aggregated land use types (the only thing changing is how I am restricting first to last observed land use!) could only be due to 1- either number of years would make a huge difference, in which case we would have seen that with the other predictors or 2. just aggregating the data and fitting the model separately would make a difference.

-Normalizing age and the predictors makes a very big difference for the lag predicted values.
-For now, age is included in the normalization no matter what, to keep things comparable.

-Try different measures of seasonality.

 ## 26/10, Saturday - Presentation and Poster

-Distance to Mining area???

 on the top it's the Atlantic Forest and in the bottom it's the Amazon.
-The land use types across both are too different to be compared.
+The land use types across both are too different to be compared:
 ![](https://i.imgur.com/AnxMu0o.png)

+Noticed the size of mining areas.
+Probably not worth incorporating as a predictor, but could keep in mind for the future.

 ## 24/10, Thursday - Finishing code